apl-ocean-engineering/sonar_image_proc/README.md

 Long term, I'd like to be able to call this drawing function from Python, however we're not there yet.

+There IS a totally separate python node that publishes a pointcloud for visualization in rviz:

+`rosrun sonar_image_proc sonar_pointcloud.py`

 # API

 Sonar drawing is implemented in the [SonarDrawer](include/sonar_image_proc/SonarDrawer.h) class, which takes an instance of an [AbstractSonarInterface](include/sonar_image_proc/AbstractSonarInterface.h) and returns a cv::Mat.
 SonarDrawer computes and stores pre-calculated matrices to accelerate the drawing.